+- 5 hours per term from Term 3, 2024

-• 5 hours per term from Term 1, 2024
+- 5 hours per term from Term 1, 2025

-- 5 hours per term from Term 3, 2024 - 5 hours per term from Term 1, 2025
+- 5 hours per term from Term 3, 2025

-6. Classroom release time for teachers with one or more permanent units
+5. Classroom release time for teachers with one or more permanent units

-The parties agree to provide one hour of classroom release time per week for classroom teachers who hold one or more permanent units, effective from Term 1, 2025.
-This will provide eligible teachers with an additional 10 hours of classroom release time per term.
+The parties agree to provide one hour of classroom release time per week for classroom teachers who hold one or more permanent units, effective from Term 3, 2024.
+This will provide eligible teachers with an additional 10 hours of classroom release time per term, providing 35 hours of classroom release time over the term of the agreement.

-7. Increase the unit value by \$500
+Increase the unit value by \$500

-The parties agree to increase the unit value rate from \$4,000 per annum, to \$4,500 per annum, from 28 January 2024.
+The parties agree to increase the unit value rate from \$4,000 per annum, to \$4,500 per annum, from the start of Term 3, 2024.

-The parties agree that the following shall apply if a collective agreement applicable to teachers in the state or integrated school sector is ratified (or varied) during the period commencing on the date these terms of settlement are signed and ending on 31 July 2025 that provides for unit values above \$5,000:
+The parties agree that, provided the collective agreement is signed by 5pm on 12 May 2023, the following shall apply if a collective agreement applicable to teachers in the state or integrated school sector is ratified (or varied) starting from the date these terms of settlement are signed and continuing through the 36 month term of this Agreement that provides for unit values above \$5,000.

-- (a) The Secretary for Education shall offer the increase in unit amount that is above \$5,000 to the National Secretary of NZEI Te Riu Roa via a variation within one month of ratification/variation of the other collective agreement. - (b) The National Secretary of NZEI Te Riu Roa shall, within one month of receipt of the offer described in above, advise the Secretary for Education whether NZEI Te Riu Roa wishes to accept such offer.
-The parties agree that upon receipt of NZEI's acceptance of the offer the PTCA shall be deemed to be varied pursuant to clause 1.5 in the terms outlined in the offer as advised by the Secretary for Education.

-(c) For the avoidance of doubt, the unit value will increase by the amount in excess of \$5,000 upon the signing of the variation, whether the base unit value is \$4,000 or \$4,500.
+- (a) The Secretary for Education shall offer the increase in unit amount that is above \$5,000 to the

+National Secretary of NZEI Te Riu Roa via a variation within one month of ratification/variation of the other collective agreement. - (b) The National Secretary of NZEI Te Riu Roa shall, within one month of receipt of the offer described in above, advise the Secretary for Education whether NZEI Te Riu Roa wishes to accept such offer.
+The parties agree that upon receipt of NZEI's acceptance of the offer the PTCA shall be deemed to be varied pursuant to clause 1.5 in the terms outlined in the offer as advised by the Secretary for Education. - (c) For the avoidance of doubt, the unit value will increase by the amount in excess of \$5,000 upon the signing of the variation, whether the base unit value is \$4,000 or \$4,500. - (d) This shall apply starting from the date these terms of settlement are signed and continuing through the 36 month term of this agreement only.
+(For the avoidance of doubt, this entitlement does not apply during any period that the collective is extended under s 53 of the Employment Relations Act 2000.)